-Exactly, what is Humanities?
+Exactly, what are the Humanities?

 The Humanities allow us to explore stories from people who came before us, appreciate places that have changed with time, and learn from past ways of thinking in order to form a brighter future for generations to come.